-- This is Cremorne Gardens, a pleasure garden at Chelsea like the one at Vauxhall.
-It flourished between 1845 and 1877. - This is Nocturne in Black and Gold, The Falling Rocket, painted by Whistler at the same time as the previous painting and also displayed at the Grosvenor Gallery.
+- This is Nocturne in Black and Gold, The Falling Rocket, painted at the same time and also displayed at the Grosvenor Gallery.
 This painting is now seen as a precursor to abstract painting. - It gave rise to one of the central artistic controversy of the Victorian period, known as the Whistler v.
 Ruskin trial.
 The trial tells us a lot about how the Victorians regarded art and the nature of the changes Whistler helped bring about. - It was exhibited in the Grosvenor Gallery in 1877, the year it opened and John Ruskin reviewed the work on display.
 He praised his friend Burne-Jones but savagely attacked Whistler, writing - "For Mr. Whistler's own sake, no less than for the protection of the purchaser, Sir Coutts Lindsay [founder of the Grosvenor Gallery] ought not to have admitted works into the gallery in which the ill-educated conceit of the artist so nearly approached the aspect of wilful imposture.
 I have seen, and heard, much of Cockney impudence before now; but never expected to hear a coxcomb ask two hundred guineas for flinging a pot of paint in the public's face."